OpenRefine/openrefine.org/_posts/2018-07-12-OpenRefine-Fellow.md

   category: My Category
 ---

-The OpenRefine Foundation is looking to hire a full-time Fellow for four months period to help us have a constant, guarantee attention to address our roadmap instead of volunteer-only efforts.
+The OpenRefine Foundation is looking to hire a full-time Fellow for four months period to help us have a constant, guaranteed attention to address our roadmap instead of volunteer-only efforts.
 The position of the Fellow is primarily to help the community address major architecture changes including (see details in GitHub)
 * Replace ORG.JSON library - [#1652](https://github.com/OpenRefine/OpenRefine/issues/1652)
 * Improve Datagrid performance [#1347](https://github.com/OpenRefine/OpenRefine/issues/1347)
 * Research Apache Arrow to improve in-memory data model [#1469](https://github.com/OpenRefine/OpenRefine/issues/1469)